Queen Elizabeth II begins solemn final journey

 While Charles' accession has pushed Britain into what newspapers have called the new "Carolean" era, Britain and the royal family are still coming to terms with the end of the Elizabethan age.

-Prince William broke his silence with an emotional tribute to his beloved "Grannie" on Saturday.#photo2
+Prince William broke his silence with an emotional tribute to his beloved "Grannie" on Saturday.

 "She was by my side at my happiest moments.
 And she was by my side during the saddest days of my life," said William, who has now become the Prince of Wales.